NASakib143/Number-guessing-game/README.md

 ```
 Welcome to the Number Guessing Game!🎯
-I'm thinking of a number between 1 and 10.
+I'm thinking of a number between 1 and 100.
+Choose difficulty (easy, medium, hard): medium
 You have 5 attempts to guess the number.
 Good luck!🍀
 Enter your guess: 5
 Your guess is too low.
 Try again.📉